The data-driven future of grocery shopping

 The study centres around 15,000 respondents across 15 countries including Ireland into European attitudes on the use of consumer data by organizations and grocery retailers in particular.

-The introduction of loyalty programs, the growth of online shopping, and digital marketing are just some of the influences that have changed the face of retail.
+The introduction of loyalty programmes, the growth of online shopping, and digital marketing are just some of the influences that have changed the face of retail.

 In recent weeks Lidl in Ireland launched its Lidl Plus loyalty app which promises discounts for customers, while other chains like Tesco, Dunnes and SuperValu also have loyalty discounts and rewards programmes in place.